dohminion/ADLabBuild/README.md

 9. Run GPOBuilds - Make sure the MyLabGPOBaseBuilds GPO exports have been copied to C:\Scripts\MyLabGPOBaseBuilds
 10. Install .net 3.5 (prereq for GPAE)
 11. Install GPAE from above
 12. Run ADTeamStructureBuild - Creates a segmented OU, GPO, Groups, Admin Accounts.
 GPO enforces local admins, delegation lets teams add Servers to only this OU (great for DevOps/CICD processes) without granting more permissions that absolutely required.
+Each of the Admin accounts are designed to be managed by a PAM systems with single use passwords.

 TODO:
 - Create automated AWS or Azure VM build doc